• Skip to primary navigation

 Variations

-You can add 2 to 3 tablespoons of chopped nuts or chopped glace cherries into the mixture with the coconut.
+Add 2 to 3 tablespoons of chopped nuts or glace cherries into the mixture with the coconut.

-Instead of drizzling the macaroons with melted chocolate, you could put a glace cherry on top.
+Instead of drizzling the macaroons with melted chocolate, put a glace cherry on top.

 If you have made a pyramid shape, you could dip the top of the macaroon in melted chocolate instead of the base.

-Why not pin this coconut macaroon recipe to one of your Pinterest boards so you can find it later.
+Why not pin this coconut macaroon recipe to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.